EvgeniiSamarin/LoginApplication/README.md

 # LoginApplication
-testApp v1.0-alpha \n
+testApp v1.0-alpha

-No function for adding and posting photos \n
+No function for adding and posting photos

 Written in Java